-In chapter 8, the “angel” or “eagle” flying in “mid-heaven” announced three final “woes” that would befall the “inhabitants of the earth.”
-The “first woe” unleashed a demonic horde that tormented men, the second released the massive army from beyond the Euphrates that was “prepared for the hour and day and month and year” to kill a third of humanity, which parallels the “kings of the east” that were unleashed by the “sixth bowl of wrath” and gathered by the “beast” and the “False Prophet” to the final battle at “Armageddon.”
-Not coincidentally, the “kings of the earth” were summoned by “three demonic spirits,” which correspond to the “three woes” – (Revelation 8:13, 9:1-12, 9:13-21, 16:12-16).
+In chapter 8, the “eagle” flying in “mid-heaven” announced the three final “woes” that would befall the “inhabitants of the earth.”
+The “first woe” unleashed a demonic horde that tormented men, the second released the massive army from beyond the Euphrates that was “prepared for the hour and day and month and year, which parallels the “kings of the east” that were unleashed by the “sixth bowl of wrath” and gathered by the “Beast” and the “False Prophet” to “Armageddon.”
+Not coincidentally, the “kings of the earth” were summoned by “three demonic spirits,” which corresponded to the “three woes” – (Revelation 8:13, 9:1-12, 9:13-21, 16:12-16).

-The “third woe” produced the final victory of the kingdom of God, the vindication of the righteous dead, and the judgment of “those who are destroying the earth,” all on the Day of the Lord – (Revelation 11:15-19).
+The “third woe” produced the final victory of the kingdom of God, the “seventh trumpet,” with the vindication of the righteous dead and the judgment of “those who were destroying the earth” – (Revelation 11:15-19).

-In chapter 14, the “angel flying in mid-heaven” proclaimed the “everlasting gospel to the inhabitants of the earth” to summon them to repentance because “the hour of judgment is come.”
-Two more angels followed suit.
-Again, not coincidentally, the warning was given three times.
-From then on, anyone who gave allegiance to the “beast” would drink the wrath of God and be “tormented with fire and brimstone” – (Revelation 14:6-11).
+In chapter 14, the “angel flying in mid-heaven” proclaimed the “everlasting gospel to the inhabitants of the earth,” summoning them to repent, for the “hour of judgment had come,” and the warning was given three times.
+From then on, anyone who gave allegiance to the “beast” would drink the “wrath of God” and be “tormented with fire and brimstone” – (Revelation 14:6-11).

-The birds were summoned to eat the “flesh of kings, captains, mighty men, and… the flesh of all men, free and bond, small and great.”
-Similarly, in the “sixth seal,” men from every level of society attempted to hide from the “wrath of the Lamb.”
-This represents divine justice.
-The “beast from the earth,” the “false prophet,” caused men from every class to render homage to the “beast from the sea.”
-Thus, the men “slain with the sword” to feed the “birds” portray the judgment of the same group, unrepentant humanity, that is, the “inhabitants of the earth.”
+The birds are summoned to eat the “flesh of kings, captains, mighty men, and… the flesh of all men, free and bond, small and great.”
+Similarly, when the “sixth seal” was opened, men from every level of society attempted to hide from the “wrath of the Lamb.”
+The “Beast from the earth,” the “false prophet,” caused men from every class to render homage to the “Beast from the sea.”
+Thus, the men now “slain with the sword” to feed the “birds” pictures the judgment of the same group, unrepentant humanity, the “inhabitants of the earth.”

-The “beast” and the “kings of the earth” were “gathered” to “make war with” the “Lamb.”
-Previously, the “beast ascended from the Abyss to make war with” the “Two Witnesses,” the “Dragon made war with the seed of the woman,” and the “beast made war with the saints.”
-And when the “sixth bowl of wrath” was emptied, demon spirits from the mouths of the “beast and the False Prophet” gathered the “kings of the earth” to the “war” of the “Great Day of God, the Almighty” – (Revelation 11:7, 12:17, 13:7, 16:14-16).
+The “Beast” and the “kings of the earth” are “gathered” to “make war with” (poiésai ton polemon meta) the “Lamb.”
+Previously, the “Beast ascended from the Abyss to make war with” the “two witnesses,” the “Dragon made war with the seed of the woman,” and the “beast made war with the saints.”
+And when the “sixth bowl of wrath” was emptied, demon spirits from the mouths of the “Beast and the False Prophet” gathered the “kings of the earth” to the “war” of the “Great Day of God, the Almighty” – (Revelation 11:7, 12:17, 13:7, 16:14-16).

 The “beast and the kings of the earth gathered to make war against him that sat upon the horse, and against his army.”
 Earthly forces cannot engage directly in battle with heavenly beings.
-Previously, the “saints” were called those who “tabernacle in heaven,” the same group against which the “beast” was authorized to wage war – the “saints” – the same group now called the “army” that follows the “Rider on a White Horse” – (Compare – Revelation 11:7, 12:17m 13:5-7, 16:14-16, 20:8-9).
+Previously, the “saints” were called those who “tabernacle in heaven,” the same group against which the “Beast” was authorized to wage war, the “saints,” and the same group that now is called the “army” of the “Lamb” – (Compare – Revelation 11:7, 12:17m 13:5-7, 16:14-16, 20:8-9).

-The armies of the “kings of the earth” were destroyed and the “beast and the False Prophet” were “cast alive into the Lake of fire” that burns with “brimstone.”
-Likewise, in Ezekiel, the armies of “Gog and Magog” were destroyed on the “mountains of Israel” when God rained “fire and brimstone” upon them from heaven.
+The armies of the “kings of the earth” are destroyed and the “Beast and the False Prophet” are “cast alive into the Lake of fire” that burns with “brimstone.”
+Likewise, in Ezekiel, the armies of “Gog and Magog” were destroyed on the “mountains of Israel” when God rained “fire and brimstone” on them from heaven.

 After the lengthy introduction to the battle, no description of the actual conflict is provided.
-It states simply that the “beast” and “False Prophet” were cast into the “Lake of Fire,” then their armies were rendered dead and fed to the “birds,” a perfunctory end to the long-anticipated battle.
+It states simply that the “Beast” and “False Prophet” are cast into the “Lake of Fire,” then their armies are rendered dead and fed to the “birds,” a perfunctory end to the long-anticipated battle.

 - (Daniel 7:9-22) – “I beheld even until the beast was slain, and its body destroyed, and it was given to be burned with fire.”

 “The rest were slain with the sword.”
-The “sword” wielded by the “rider” was the “word of God,” not a literal sword.
-The figure used his “sword” to “judge,” “make war,” and “shepherd” the nations of the earth.
+The “sword” wielded by the “rider on the white horse” is the “word of God,” not a literal sword.
+The figure uses it to “judge,” to “make war,” and to “shepherd” the nations of the earth.

-Unlike the original prophecy in Ezekiel, the force represented by “Gog and Magog” is no longer limited to the regional nations surrounding Palestine.
+Unlike the original prophecy from Ezekiel, the force represented by “Gog and Magog” is no longer limited to the regional nations surrounding Palestine.
 Instead, it consists of “all the kings of the earth and their armies.”
-And rather than attack Israel in Palestine, they wage war against the “Lamb and his army,” that is, the “saints.”
+And rather than attacking Israel in Palestine, they wage war against the “Lamb and his army,” that is, Jesus and his “saints.”

-In Revelati0n, the “saints” are not passive observers but human believers who “persevere” through tribulations and give faithful testimony, even if doing so means their martyrdom.
-And it is no coincidence that the one offensive “weapon” wielded by the “Lamb” is the “great sword” that is “proceeding from his mouth,” the word of God.
+In Revelati0n, the “saints” are not passive observers but human believers who “persevere” through tribulations while maintaining faithful testimony for him, even when doing so results in death.
+And it is no coincidence that the one offensive “weapon” that is carried and wielded by the “Lamb” is the “great sword” that John saw “proceeding from his mouth” – The word of God.

-Likewise, believers engage with and “overcome” the “beast,” the “False Prophet,” “Babylon,” and the “Dragon” by the “word of their testimony, and because they loved not their lives unto the death.”
+Likewise, believers engage with and “overcome” the “Beast,” the “False Prophet,” “Babylon,” and the “Dragon” by the “word of their testimony, and because they loved not their lives unto death.”